top of page

 Prospective Access to Full Medical Records

-Please note automatic access to prospective medical records for anyone 16y+ has now been postponed from the previous launch date of 1st November 2022.
-It is expected that this will now launch later in 2023.
+Please note automatic access to prospective medical records for anyone 16y+ has now been launched.

 What will be included in the online view?